Real Love (Beatles song): Music video

 The single's video features shots of the three remaining Beatles recording in Sussex, mixed with shots of the Beatles taken during their career, including a brief clip of Ringo Starr drumming from Paul McCartney's solo film Give My Regards to Broad Street.
 Geoff Wonfor, who directed the Anthology documentary, filmed the three recording in the studio with a handheld camcorder, as they did not want to be aware of the camera recording.
 Kevin Godley, who co-directed the music video, said that it was meant to be a "fly on the wall thing".

 Two different versions of the video were made.
-The first version aired during the second installment of The Beatles Anthology television mini-series on ABC, at the end of the episode.
+The first version aired during the second instalment of The Beatles Anthology television mini-series on ABC, at the end of the episode.
 The second version is the more common of the two, and appears on the bonus disc of the Anthology DVD set.
-The most notable difference between the two is in the way the videos begin: the first is presented by a strawberry – possibly a reference to "Strawberry Fields Forever", although also quite likely a nod to Godley's "Strawberry Studios" – while the second opens with a piano (the piano chord at the beginning).
+The most notable difference between the two is that there is footage of each Beatle with their spouse intercut into the DVD version, whereas the aired version does not include those clips.

 Release

+1996 Single Release & Anthology 2

 Although "Real Love" was released as single in both the UK and US on 4 March 1996, the first time the song was publicly aired was on 22 November 1995, when the American television network, the American Broadcasting Company (ABC) aired the second episode of The Beatles Anthology.
 The single debuted on the British charts on 16 March 1996 at number 4, selling 50,000 copies in its first week.
-The single's chart performance was subsequently hindered by BBC Radio 1's exclusion of "Real Love" from its playlist.
-Reuters, which described Radio 1 as "the biggest pop music station in Britain", reported that the station had declared: "It's not what our listeners want to hear ...
-We are a contemporary music station."